FEDONet : Fourier-Embedded DeepONet for Spectrally Accurate Operator Learning: Results

 where \( \theta = \tan^{-1} \left( \frac{dy_c}{dx} \right) \) is the local inclination angle of the camber line.

 Each airfoil is embedded in a \( 256 \times 256 \) pixel computational grid and scaled to fit within a central subdomain.
-A binary mask is created to define the geometry, and the signed distance function is computed using the Euclidean Distance Transform (EDT) as:
+A binary mask is created to define the geometry, and the signed distance function is computed using the Euclidean Distance Transform (EDT) as,

 where \( d_{\text{out}} \) and \( d_{\text{in}} \) represent the unsigned distances outside and inside the airfoil boundary, respectively.
-To ensure numerical stability, the resulting SDF is normalized to the range \( [-1, 1] \):
+To ensure numerical stability, the resulting SDF is normalized to the range \( [-1, 1] \),

 A total of 1250 distinct airfoil shapes are synthesized by randomly sampling parameters \( m \in [0.01, 0.09] \), \( p \in [0.1, 0.7] \), and \( t \in [0.1, 0.4] \).
+Of these, 1000 samples are used for training and 250 for testing.
 This dataset captures a wide range of geometrical variations and curvature profiles, providing a rigorous benchmark for learning PDE solution operators from geometric input.
+On this benchmark, the baseline DeepONet attains an average relative \( L^2 \) error of 2.15\%, while the proposed FEDONet achieves an improved 1.12\% error under noise-free input conditions, demonstrating substantially higher reconstruction accuracy.

 As shown in Figure~\ref{fig:eikonal_field_comp}, FEDONet achieves more accurate recovery of the level-set structure.
 The DeepONet underperforms in regions of high curvature, particularly near the airfoil's leading and trailing edges, where geometric non-smoothness introduces steep spatial gradients.
 FEDONet’s use of Fourier embeddings in the trunk network enhances its ability to resolve these features by expanding the function space with oscillatory basis functions aligned with the data’s spectral demands.
+This advantage is further reflected in the structure of the error fields, where the DeepONet solution exhibits anisotropic, ray-like artifacts emanating from regions of high curvature, indicative of an uneven representation of spatial frequencies and a directionally biased approximation of the underlying operator.
+Such behavior is consistent with the spectral bias of standard neural networks, which tend to under-resolve high-frequency components.
+In contrast, FEDONet produces a more isotropic and spatially coherent error distribution with reduced magnitude, demonstrating improved consistency across scales and a more faithful reconstruction of the solution, particularly in regions dominated by sharp gradients and geometric complexity.

+The effect of training dataset size on model performance is shown in Fig.~\ref{fig:eikonal_samples}.
+Both models benefit from increased training data; however, FEDONet consistently achieves lower mean relative $L^2$ error across all sample sizes.
+The improvement is particularly significant in the low-data regime, which indicates that the Fourier-embedded architecture is more sample efficient and better suited for learning the nonlinear mapping associated with the Eikonal equation, which involves sharp geometric features and non-smooth solution manifolds.